EclipseFdn/eclipsefdn-project-adopters/content/_index.md

 Do you use Eclipse technologies?
 Show your support for open source by adding your logo to this page.
 Please **[create an issue](https://github.com/EclipseFdn/eclipsefdn-project-adopters/issues/new?template=adopter_request.md)** to add your logo below.

-This is only for testing, just a way of displaying logos w/ a list of associated projects.
-Its just a quick way of checking that your data is properly formatted and has the right projects associated.

 {{< page-adopters >}}

 ## Currently available Working Group sub-pages